 in Johnson County through its volunteer members and the Johnson County

 service provider community.
 Falls Prevention is now a focus of state

 and national efforts.
 Sure Steps focuses on four key areas: Physical

 Activity, Medication Review, Vision Checks, and Home Safety.

-The VNA is now holding Stepping On workshops in both the summer and fall, at 1524 Sycamore St., Iowa City.
-This program is for independent community-dwelling older adults who have fallen, are at risk of falling, or who have a fear of falling.
+Please join us for a 7-week workshop to learn important exercises and strategies to prevent falls.
+The Stepping On program is for independent community-dwelling older adults who have fallen, are at risk of falling, or who have a fear of falling.
 Participants will learn to better manage their own risk of falls and take steps to prevent falls.
 Participants will practice strength and balance exercises and learn how medications, vision, safe footwear, and home modifications can affect risk of falls.
-Register online by visiting www.vnaic.org/fall-prevention or contact the Visiting Nurse Association at 319-337-9686 ext.
-1155.

 Falls by the numbers

 - Every 13 seconds an older adult is treated in an emergency room for a fall-related injury.